• Skip to primary navigation

 The pipe connectors

-The hubs were made out of 3″ black ABS pipe that is usually being used for drainage and venting.
-I cut the pipe into 3.5″ long pieces which equals the depth of the struts.
+The hubs were made out of 3″ black ABS pipes that are usually being used for drainage and venting.
+I cut the pipe into 3.5″ long pieces which equal the depth of the struts.
 You would cut your hubs according to the depth of your struts.

 On the Acidome calculator near the end of the page, you will find the diagram of the piped hubs(vertices).
 The lines crossing the circle indicate the location of the drilled hole in the hub.
-I spaced and drilled the holes on my hubs according to the drawing but for the sake of convenience, you could space the holes on the hub#1 equally at 60° as it’s shown for the hub#2.
-I used press drill to the holes and a knife to deburr the edges so it would not damage the greenhouse plastic.
+I spaced and drilled the holes on my hubs according to the drawing but for the sake of convenience, you could space the holes on hub #1 equally at 60° as it’s shown for hub #2.
+I used a press drill to the holes and a knife to deburr the edges so it would not damage the greenhouse plastic.

 In the picture below you see me using lag bolts to attach the struts to the hubs, however, I’d recommend using structural screws, that you don’t need to have predrilled pilot holes.
 Because most of the struts are subjected to a compressive force, the screw’s main function is to hold it in place.
 Only the struts in the foundation ring and each ring in the next tier are subjected to a tensile force and because of that, you should be using longer screws.